acmpesuecc/Slide/README.md

 python slide.py
 ```

 Volla!
-You are all set :D
+You are all set :)

 ## Contribution